List-Decodable Sparse Mean Estimation via Difference-of-Pairs Filtering: Information-Computation Tradeoffs

 \begin{problem}[Hypothesis Testing of List-Decodable Sparse Means] Fix $\rho > 0$.
 We define the following hypothesis testing problem: \begin{itemize} \item $H_0$: The underlying distribution is $\cN(0,I_n)$. \item $H_1$: The underlying distribution is $\alpha \cN(\rho v, I_n) + (1-\alpha) B$, for some unknown $k$-sparse unit vector $v$ in $\R^n$ and some unknown distribution $B$. \end{itemize} \end{problem}

 It is known that the two problems are related by the following reduction.
 The resulting algorithm is known to be implementable in both the statistical query and the low-degree polynomials model.

 \begin{fact}[\cite{diakonikolas2021statistical}] Fix $\rho>0$ and the dimension $n \in \Z_+$.
 Denote by $\cA$ an algorithm that, whenever given some access to the distribution $\alpha \cN(\rho v, I_n) + (1-\alpha) B$ with unknown $B,v$, it returns a list $\cL$ of candidate vectors such that there exists $u \in \cL$ with $\|u - \rho v \|_2 \leq \rho/4$.
 Then, there exists a procedure that calls $\cA$ twice and solves the hypothesis testing \Cref{prob:hypothesis_testing} with probability at least $1 - |\cL|^2/n$.
 The running time of this reduction is quadratic in $|\cL|n$. \end{fact} \begin{proof} We follow the same proof strategy as \cite[Lemma 5.9]{diakonikolas2021statistical} with a crucial modification: instead of using the random rotation matrix $A$ in \cite[Algorithm 1]{diakonikolas2021statistical}, we use a special kind of rotation matrix that can only shuffle the coordinates and flip the signs (see \Cref{fact:random-shuffling} below).
 This modification is needed because the latter family of rotation matrices preserve the sparsity of vectors.
-We obtain the desired conclusion by following the same proof as \cite{diakonikolas2021statistical} but replacing \cite[Lemma 5.10]{diakonikolas2021statistical} with the following fact:
+We obtain the desired conclusion by following the same proof as \cite{diakonikolas2021statistical} but replacing \cite[Lemma 5.10]{diakonikolas2021statistical} with the following claim : \begin{fact} Let $\sigma_1,\dots,\sigma_n$ be $n$ independent Rademacher random variables.
+Let $A$ be an $n\times n$ independent permutation matrix generated uniformly at random.
+Let $A'$ be the matrix generated by multiplying the $i$-th row of $A$ by $\sigma_i$ for each $i \in [n]$, i.e, $A'_{i,j} = \sigma_i A_{i,j}$.
+For any fixed vectors $u$ and $v$, let $Z:= \langle u, A' v\rangle$.
+Then $\E[Z] = 0$ and the variance of $Z$ is $\|u\|_2^2 \|v\|_2^2/n$. \end{fact} \begin{proof} Let $Z = \langle u, A' v\rangle$ and observe that $Z = \sum_{i,j} \sigma_i u_iA_{i,j}v_j $.
+Since $\sigma_i$'s are zero mean, we have that $\E[Z] = 0$.
+To calculate the variance, we use the following facts: (i) For any $i\in[n]$, we have that $A_{i,j}A_{i,\ell} = 0$ almost surely if $j \neq l$, and (ii) $\E[A_{i,j}^2] = \E[A_{i,j}] = 1/n$.
+Using these, we obtain the following expression for the variance of $Z$.